natezone/natezone.github.io/index.md

+---
+layout: default
+title: Welcome
+---

-# Welcome to My GitHub Website
+# Welcome to My Website

-This is a simple site generated with Jekyll using the **minima** theme.
+This website is powered by **GitHub Pages** using the **Cayman theme**.
+You can easily edit the content using Markdown.

+## Features
+- Simple, clean design
+- Lightweight and fast
+- Easy to customize

+Check out more about GitHub Pages [here](https://pages.github.com/).